M1 helmet: Shell

-Construction

 The non-magnetic Hadfield manganese steel for M1 helmet shells was smelted at the Carnegie Steel Company or the Sharon Steel Company of Pennsylvania.
 After being poured into fifteen-ton ingots (also called "heats"), the steel was divided into 216-inch by 36-inch by 4-inch blocks, known as "lifts," which were then cut into three equal 72-inch pieces to make them easier to handle.
 The cut lifts were sent to the Gary Works in Gary, Indiana for further processing, after which they were each reduced into 250 68-inch by 36-inch by 0.044-inch sheets, which were cut into 16.5-inch circles.
 The helmet discs were oiled and banded into lots of 400 for delivery by rail to McCord or Schlueter for pressing and final assembly.

-Each "heat" of steel was assigned a unique number by the smelter, as was each of its "lifts."
+Each "heat" of steel was assigned a unique number by the smelter, as was each of its "lifts".
 When each new heat was unloaded at McCord or Schlueter, it was assigned a sequential number, and each lift within the heat was assigned a letter of the alphabet (for example, the third lift unloaded of the forty-ninth heat received by McCord would be 49C).
 This unique "lot and lift" number was stamped onto each helmet produced from the discs of a particular lift, and allowed for traceability in case the helmets exhibited defects.
 The "lot and lift" number is in reference to the time when the fabricator received the helmet discs, not when they were made into finished helmets.
 Lifts of heats were not loaded onto or unloaded from railcars in any particular order, and were often warehoused (also in no particular order) before being finished.

+M1 helmet shells manufactured during World War II can be identified by these 'lot and lift' numbers (also referred to as 'heat stamps').
+Shells made by McCord during World War II will typically have a 2, 3, or 4 digit number followed by the 'lift' letter (for example '60A', '358B', or '1203A').
+Shells made by Schleuter will have a 2 or 3 digit number followed by a 'lift' letter and a large 'S' can be found beneath the number.
+Both McCord and Schleuter heat stamps are typically found on the interior of the shell and beneath the front brim (but there are exceptions).
+Parish Reading shells can be identified by a heat stamp that is located to the side, underneath one of the swivel loops.
+These heat stamps always have a 'P' prefix and the heat stamps 'P1' through to 'P6' have been discovered as of 2025.